Gowtham-app-developer/Flutter-Interview-Questions/README.md

 - At the time of calling constructor, memory for the object is allocated in the memory.
 - It calls a default constructor if there is no constructor available in the class.

+__Need to Know__

+- In the same class we can have multiple named constructor but we cannot have both default constructor and parametrized constructor at the same time.

 __Example__

 ```ruby